-- A. The purpose of this Contract is to provide Removal, Hauling, Disposal And Recycling of all Eligible Debris (as defined in Section IV.F.1.), to provide DMS Operations and Management of Eligible Debris generated as a result of natural or manmade disasters within the City of Pompano Beach, to provide Technical Assistance to CITY personnel and Additional Services, if needed, in accordance with the terms and conditions set forth herein. - B. The Contract shall be for a one (1) year period, commencing on the date of award and terminating one (1) year from that date.
-The CITY may, at its discretion and with consent of the CONTRACTOR, extend the Contract under all of the terms and conditions contained in this Contract for four (4) additional one (1) year periods following Commission approval, and maintaining the same scope of services and terms and conditions as stated under the original Contract. - C. All executed addendums to this agreement become part of this Contract for the remaining term(s). - D. In the event service is scheduled to end because of the expiration of this contract, the CONTRACTOR shall continue to provide service upon the request of the CITY.
+- A. The purpose of this Contract is to provide Removal, Hauling, Disposal And Recycling of all Eligible Debris (as defined in Section IV.F.1.), to provide DMS Operations and Management of Eligible Debris generated as a result of natural or manmade disasters within the City of Pompano Beach, to provide Technical Assistance to CITY personnel and Additional Services, if needed, in accordance with the terms and conditions set forth herein. - B. The Contract shall be for a period of fifty-five (55) months, commencing on the date of award and terminating fifty-five (55) months from that date.
+The contract may be extended for up to five (5) months upon written request of the City.
+All terms, scope of services, prices and conditions as stated under the original Contract shall remain firm for the period of the contract and any extension period, unless amended in writing by the parties. - C. All executed amendments to this agreement become part of this Contract for the remaining term(s). - D. In the event service is scheduled to end because of the expiration of this contract, the CONTRACTOR shall continue to provide service upon the request of the CITY.
 The extension period shall not extend for more than ninety (90) days beyond the expiration date of the existing contract.
-The CONTRACTOR shall be compensated for services at the rate in effect when this extension clause is invoked by the CITY. - E. Until a written notice to proceed (NTP) is issued by the CITY to the CONTRACTOR, no level of disaster recovery work is approved, guaranteed or implied under this Contract. - F. Upon receipt of the written NTP, the CONTRACTOR shall commence mobilization of personnel and equipment. - G. In addition to the NTP, the CITY shall issue a Task Order that shall set forth the specific scope of work and the time period authorized for completion of services to be performed by the CONTRACTOR. - H. In the event that the CITY does not issue a NTP to the CONTRACTOR during the term of this Contract, it is understood by all parties that no guaranteed minimum amount of work is implied to the CONTRACTOR under this Contract.
+The CONTRACTOR shall be compensated for services at the rate in effect when this extension clause is invoked by the CITY. - E. Until a written notice to proceed (NTP) is issued by the CITY to the CONTRACTOR, no level of disaster recovery work is approved, guaranteed or implied under this Contract. - F. Upon receipt of the written NTP, the CONTRACTOR shall commence mobilization of personnel and equipment.

+- G. In addition to the NTP, the CITY shall issue a Task Order that shall set forth the specific scope of work and the time period authorized for completion of services to be performed by the CONTRACTOR. - H. In the event that the CITY does not issue a NTP to the CONTRACTOR during the term of this Contract, it is understood by all parties that no guaranteed minimum amount of work is implied to the CONTRACTOR under this Contract.